 Action: By next meeting Miranda and Chris to have prepared a full budget statement and pre-circulate it, with allowances for annual events etc

-Chris informed the Board that there were discussions within CAP of nominating three strategic partnerships which seem to be interpreted as countries of focus.
-He said he had suggested that PNG should be one of those given the sheer numbers of ANU academics working on PNG.
+Chris informed the Board that there were discussions within the newly constituted CAP International Engagement Committee of nominating three strategic partnerships which seem to be interpreted as countries of focus.
+In the interests of getting at least one Pacific example on the table he had proposed PNG, given the strategic spread of academics across CAP and beyond currently working on PNG.
 Mike also commented that DevPol had just won a multi-million dollar grant from DFAT to strengthen the teaching of economics and public policy at UPNG and that this increases the opportunities for ANU staff to engage in PNG in a variety of ways.
 Vicki Luker also proposed Fiji given all the work that has gone into the USP MoU to date.
+Proposals will come from individual schools in CAP, and Board members are encouraged to nominate Pacific partnerships to their school representatives or committees (or taskforces).

 There was a discussion of the fact that there is an increasing interest at the university and government level to demonstrate impact of research, and it is also important for PI scholars to do this.
-There are initially 20 case studies being collected and it appears that a few of these that are likely to be proposed are Pacific related: DevPol’s work on seasonal workers and some work in SSGM.
+There are initially 20 case studies being collected across ANU and it appears that a few of these that are likely to be proposed are Pacific related: DevPol’s work on seasonal workers and some work in SSGM.
 However, we agreed that PI members need to proactively identify examples of impact and one way we can start to do this is to create a tab on the PI website with little examples – a paragraph and a photo that demonstrates objective impact.
 We suggested calling this simply “impact” but another suggestion that has arisen during the writing of the minutes is “Pacific Institute Scholarship in the World.”
 We agreed to start this by writing to a few people and asking them to contribute such a paragraph (this list being very incomplete and in no way to be taken as making any judgment about the comparative value of different research, just a way of getting started).
 The people identified were: someone in Fenner for work on water quality; Pasifika narrative (Roannie); Geoff Clark and others for work on world heritage nominations, Miranda on Sorcery National Action Plan.
-Colin Filer on Seabed mining, Nick Evans on languages, George Carter on climate change; PAMBU; Matthew Sproggs for Lapita etc; Paul Darcy on climate change; Ian Fry on Tuvalu and Katherine Daniell.
+Colin Filer on Seabed mining, Nick Evans on languages, George Carter on climate change; PAMBU; Matthew Spriggs for Lapita etc; Paul D’Arcy on climate change; Ian Fry on Tuvalu and Katherine Daniell.

-Action: Different PI members were tasked with writing to these different people to ask them to contribute their paragraph and to send it to Chris in two weeks (14 April) who will work with Katrin to put them up on the website and also bring them to the attention of uni exec.
+Action: Different PI members were tasked with writing to these different people to ask them to contribute their paragraph and to send it to Chris in two weeks (14 April) who will work with Katrin to put them up on the website and also bring them to the attention of CAP Executive.

-It was noted that the University of Auckland has just established the New Zealand Institute of Pacific Research (NZIPR).
+It was noted that the University of Auckland, AUT and Otago have just established the New Zealand Institute of Pacific Research (NZIPR).

 Action: Chris to write to them to congratulate them and to build a relationship with them.